filipekiss/pure/readme.md

 ### Why?

-- Comes with the perfect prompt character.
-  Author went through the whole Unicode range to find it.
 - Shows `git` branch and whether it's dirty (with a `*`).
 - Indicates when you have unpushed/unpulled `git` commits with up/down arrows. *(Check is done asynchronously!)*
-- Prompt character turns red if the last command didn't exit with `0`.
+- Prompt character changes and turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host only displayed when in an SSH session.
 - Shows the current path in the title and the [current folder & command](screenshot-title-cmd.png) when a process is running.